-Completing a survey certificate
+Completing a survey certificate (SSIR 2024)

-The survey certificate is provided as Form 1 of Schedule 6 Surveying and Spatial Information Regulation 2017.
-The certificate must be completed by a registered land surveyor to certify that the land was surveyed or compiled in accordance with the Surveying and Spatial Information Regulation 2017
+The survey certificate is provided as Form 1 of Schedule 8 Surveying and Spatial Information Regulation 2024.
+The certificate must be completed by a registered land surveyor to certify that the land was surveyed or compiled in accordance with the Surveying and Spatial Information Regulation 2024

 The guidelines below equally apply to the interactive forms that are available on the NSW LRS website, except that the interactive forms will automatically delete the non-applicable options once the applicable item has been selected, negating the requirement for them to be struck through.

-The survey certificate can be created using the Digital Form builder through NSW LRS Connect or included on Plan form 6.
+The survey certificate can be created using the Digital Form Builder through NSW LRS Connect or included on Plan form 6.
 The certificate should be completed as follows:

 • after “I,” insert the surveyor’s full name